 Once you have a 5K under your belt, it's time to tackle a 10K.
 The 6.2-mile race means adding to your weekly mileage to help build up endurance.

-- Get started with this 12-week 10K training plan.
+- Get started with this 12-week 10K training plan, or if you're more pressed for time, try this 8-week training plan instead.

 - Longer, harder runs will definitely help you take on those extra 6.2 miles, but you'll also want to follow these specific fitness and diet tips for building endurance.